American consumerism has a way of overhyping things the moment they become popular. We’ve seen it play out over and over again:

 I think we’ve hit that tipping point with CBD.

-I’ve now seen ads for CBD gimmicks like infused water, candy, and even burgers.
-Not long ago I was in an airport when I when I saw a Brookstone store carrying a pillow that touted it had been “infused with CBD.”
-How would this even work!?
+I’ve seen ads for CBD gimmicks like infused water, candy, and even burgers.
+Not long ago, I was in an airport when I saw a Brookstone store carrying a pillow that touted it had been “infused with CBD.”
+How would that even work!?

-While CBD has therapeutic properties proven to relieve certain conditions, it is not a cure-all, and is not going to be the best option for everybody.
+While CBD has therapeutic properties proven to relieve certain conditions, it is not a cure-all, and it is not the best option for everybody.

 To help discern which CBD products will actually be effective in your body, it helps to know the science behind how your body absorbs it.

-There are 4 main ways you can administer cannabinoids:
+There are 4 main ways to administer cannabinoids:

 - Topically, products are rubbed into the skin at the desired site (e.g., where there is pain or inflammation).
 The CBD is absorbed locally, not systemically.
 [Slow onset, moderate duration]